 Briefly, a tenancy is a right to exclusive occupation of a residential property.
 A licence grants more limited permissions to use a property for certain pre-agreed purposes only.
 The contract for each records the terms of the deal.

 The law protects residential tenants and there are no clever ways around it.

 Many landlords have realised that licence agreements don't have some of the onerous terms in them that tenancy agreements do.
 So they use a licence agreement instead.
 However, residential tenancy is one area of the law where statute law (passed by Parliament) overides whatever is written in an agreement.

-So the test of whether you have a licence or a tenancy doesn't depend what is written in the contract, but rather how the deal works in practice.
+So the test of whether you have a licence or a tenancy doesn't depend what is written in the contract, or whether you're letting a room or a whole property, but rather how the deal works in practice.